sergiocarracedo/blog/source/_posts/vue-router-lazy-loading-and-chunking.md

 }
 ```

-As you see, we use a _Promise.resolve_ that return component render function.
+As you can see, we use a _Promise.resolve_ that returns component render function.

 _data_ and _children_ are necessary to pass props, attributes and events to component [More info](https://vuejs.org/v2/guide/render-function.html#Passing-Attributes-and-Events-to-Child-Elements-Components)

-With these changes, when the user navigate to `/` in first the app show the _LoadingComponent_ and then, when the component is fully loaded, shows it.
+With these changes, when the user navigate to `/` firstly, the app shows the _LoadingComponent_ and then, when the component is fully loaded, shows it.

-To end, say that you can group the components in the same _chunk_ using following notation.
+Finally, say that you can group the components in the same _chunk_ using the following notation.

 ```js
 import(/* webpackChunkName: "group-main" */ './HomeComponent.vue')